jmcvetta/cspace/README.md

 site, I am making a good faith assumption that it is public domain (or some similar legal fiction, as appropriate).

+If you find CSpace interesting, you may wish to clone this repo to your local computer, in case it gets censored in the future.

 ## Disclaimers